yashish/Lessons-From-The-Trenches/Kafka/ConfluentKafka.md

 };

 ```
-Be careful of using the metadata Headers and Timestamp - for instance overwriting Timestamp (populated by default) if needed by downstream systems.
+Be careful of using the metadata Headers and Timestamp - for instance overwriting Timestamp like here (otherwise populated by default) if needed by downstream systems.
-Instead put them in the Value
+Instead put them in the Value as part of the message